mvolkmann/blog/src/swift.md

 print(product2(2, 3))
 ```

-If the parameter types of an anonymous function can be inferred from usage,
+If the parameter types of a closure can be inferred from usage,
 the parameter list can be omitted and the parameter values can be
 referred to by index using the names `$0`, `$1`, and so on.